sideci/goodcheck/docusaurus/docs/getstarted.md

 $ goodcheck check
 ```

-1. Generate a template of `goodcheck.yml` configuration file for you.
+1. Generate a template of [`goodcheck.yml`](configuration.md) configuration file for you.
-2. Edit the configuration file to define patterns you want to check.
+2. Edit the `goodcheck.yml` to define patterns you want to check.
 3. Run checking your files, and it will print matched texts.

 See the [commands](commands.md) for more details.